 The lasting impression of Doodletown

-Doodletown is made strange and lonely by how much — and how little — was left behind when plans to build more ski trails were abandoned.
+Doodletown became more strange and lonely by how much — and how little — they left behind when plans for more ski trails died on the planning boards.

 You get no sense of ski trails, started or finished, but a nagging sense of sorrow, knowing the history.